Roles and Responsibilities for Wind for Schools Participants

 School and Community

-In order for a Wind for Schools project to succeed, people in the school community must support the concept, including the science teacher, the school principal and administration, the district superintendent and administration, and the school board.
-The school provides land for the project, support for the wind turbine interconnection to the school electrical system, facilities support, financial support, and support for the project in community meetings, site permitting, and other organizational events.
-After the installation, the science teacher uses the wind turbine as a teaching aid in energy-related curricula and possibly as a source for science fair concepts.
-The program supplies curricula, educational kits, and training to teachers to support wind curricula implementation in the classroom.
-Although project financial structures will vary from state to state, the schools own and are responsible for the wind turbine systems.
-The schools save a minimal amount of money by offsetting power generation and agree to make the turbine data public.
+In order for a Wind for Schools project to succeed, many people in the school community supported the concept, including the science teacher, the school principal and administration, the district superintendent and administration, and the school board.
+The school provided land for the project, support for the wind turbine interconnection to the school electrical system, facilities support, financial support, and support for the project in community meetings, site permitting, and other organizational events.
+After the installation, the science teacher used the wind turbine as a teaching aid in energy-related curricula.
+The program supplied curricula, educational kits, and training to teachers to support wind curricula implementation in the classroom.
+Although project financial structures varied from state to state, the schools own and are responsible for the wind turbine systems.
+The schools saved a minimal amount of money by offsetting power generation and agreed to make the turbine data public.

 Wind Application Center

-The Wind Application Center is implemented at a state university or college under the leadership of an interested university professor.
-The Wind Application Centers provide technical assistance to rural schools (wind resource and energy usage analysis, siting, permitting, land use, financials, overseeing the installation of the power and the data acquisition system, and performance data analysis).
-Typically new candidate schools will be identified in the early fall with students from the Wind Application Center conducting analysis and system permitting during the fall academic semester.
-The turbines will be installed in the spring, possibly as a junior or senior academic project.
-This project implementation experience, combined with wind curricula offered through the Wind Application Center, will help to produce graduate engineers and systems analysts knowledgeable in the wind application process and hopefully interested in pursuing wind energy as a career.
+The Wind Application Center was implemented at a state university or college under the leadership of an interested university professor.
+The Wind Application Centers provided technical assistance to rural schools (wind resource and energy usage analysis, siting, permitting, land use, financials, overseeing the installation of the power and the data acquisition system, and performance data analysis).
+Typically students from the Wind Application Center conducted analysis and system permitting during the fall academic semester.
+The turbines were usually installed in the spring, often as a junior or senior academic project.
+This project implementation experience, combined with wind curricula offered through the Wind Application Center, helped to produce graduate engineers and systems analysts knowledgeable in the wind application process and interested in pursuing wind energy as a career.

-After the 3-year implementation period, the Wind Application Center will assume the responsibilities of the state facilitator (described below) and will become the primary repository of wind energy applications knowledge and expertise.
-Schools, small business owners, residential users, state policymakers, regulators, and other stakeholders can use the Wind Application Center as a source of information regarding wind energy applications.
-Although Wind Powering America and the National Renewable Energy Laboratory will provide technical and financial support to develop the Wind Application Center, after the implementation period the Wind Application Center will identify independent funding sources.
+After the 3-year implementation period, the Wind Application Center assumed the responsibilities of the state facilitator (described below) and became the primary repository of wind energy applications knowledge and expertise.
+Schools, small business owners, residential users, state policymakers, regulators, and other stakeholders used the Wind Application Center as a source of information for wind energy applications.
+Although Wind Powering America and the National Renewable Energy Laboratory provided technical and financial support to develop the Wind Application Center, after the implementation period the Wind Application Center had to identify independent funding sources.

-This individual or organization assists Wind Powering America staff in developing the Wind for Schools project in each state.
-The facilitator's primary responsibility is to identify candidate K-12 host schools and support the project's development by working with the local communities and school administrators.
-The state facilitator is also responsible for working with Wind Powering America and the Wind Application Center to line up funding and implement each project.
-The facilitator's role is designed to last about 3 years, at which point the Wind Application Center assumes the facilitator responsibilities.
-Wind Powering America provides initial funding for the state facilitators.
+This individual or organization assisted Wind Powering America staff in developing the Wind for Schools project in each state.
+The facilitator's primary responsibility was to identify candidate K-12 host schools and support the project's development by working with the local communities and school administrators.
+The state facilitator was also responsible for working with Wind Powering America and the Wind Application Center to line up funding and implement each project.
+The facilitator's role was designed to last about 3 years, at which point the Wind Application Center assumed the facilitator responsibilities.
+Wind Powering America provided initial funding for the state facilitators.

 Wind Powering America

-In each state, Wind Powering America will provide technical and financial assistance to the Wind Application Center and state facilitator over the first few years of the project, including:
+In each state, Wind Powering America provided technical and financial assistance to the Wind Application Center and state facilitator during the first few years of the project, including: